-This problem can be modeled through a dynamical system whose internal state $s_k$ at time $k$ corresponds to $P_k(t_k)$, the distribution of game configurations at the beginning of round $k$.
-The system's equation of motion is
+This problem can be modeled through a dynamical system internal state $s_k$ of which at time $k$ corresponds to $P_k(t_k)$, the distribution of game configurations at the beginning of round $k$.
+The equation of motion of the system is

 where the unknown evolution parameters $\lambda:=\rho\in C$ correspond to the player's preparation.
 The dynamical system outputs a reward at time $N$, namely